ryanlstevens/google_patent_scraper/README.md

 # Patent Scraper
 A python package to scrape patents from 'https://patents.google.com/'.
-The package is made up a single python class, google_scraper().
+The package is made up ofa single python class, google_scraper().
 This scraper can be used both to retreive parsed html of a single patents page or a list of patents.

 ## Main Use Cases